 If your office staff isn’t tracking new patients by referral source, and if someone isn’t digging deeper, your ROI can become a skewed reflection of what’s actually working.

-This sounds like it takes an awful lot of time and effort to listen to calls, determine if they were handled correctly, calculate how many patients came from each referral source, infer how much traffic was directed to your website per medium, and figure out which marketing strategies are bringing you a favorable ROI.
+This sounds like it takes an awful lot of time and effort to listen to calls, determine if they were handled correctly, calculate how many patients came from each referral source, infer how much traffic was directed to your dental practice website per medium, and figure out which dental marketing strategies are bringing you a favorable ROI.
 But without the effort, you will never truly know what marketing works the best, and what needs to be tweaked.

 Need help with call screening and training?